Thoré, [Etienne-Joseph-] Théophile

 died: 1869, Paris, France

-The "rediscovery" of Vermeer is predominantly attributed to scholar, collector, French Salon critic and co-founder of L'Alliance des arts, Etienne Joseph Théophile Thoré (1807–1869), alias Thoré-Bürger.
+The "rediscovery" of Vermeer is predominantly attributed to scholar, collector, French Salon critic and co-founder of L'Alliance des arts, Etienne Joseph Théophile Thoré (1807–1869), sometimes, Thoré-Bürger, Thoré or Willem Bürger.

-Thoré wrote criticism beginning in the 1830s, during the regime of the July Monarchy (1830–48).
+Thoré wrote criticism beginning in the 1830s, during the regime of the July Monarchy (1830–1848).
 By the 1840s his art criticism was wide ranging encompassing aesthetic and political views.
 He extolled the work of Eugène Delacroix, Théodore Rousseau and other Barbizon school painters, chiding the conservative painters such as Jean-Auguste-Dominique Ingres as well as the more popular artists such as Paul Delaroche and Horace Vernet.
 In 1842 he and Paul Lacroix (1806–1884) founded a private agency to sell and promote art, the Alliance des Arts.
 They also published a Bulletin.
 Between 1844–8 Thoré was the art critic for Le Constitutionnel.
-Because of his support of some of the radicals in the 1848 revolution, (he was an Saint-Simonist and exponent of Pierre Leroux, 1797–1871) was forced into exile in 1849.
-He returned in 1859, continuing to write under the government of Second Empire (1851-70).
-In 1855, Thoré began using the Dutch-sounding pseudonym "Willem Bürger," focusing his writing on northern European art.
-An active archival researcher and connoisseur, he is credited with the rediscovery of Johannes Vermeer and significant re-evaluations of of other 17th-century Dutch artists, including Frans Hals.
+Because of his support of some of the radicals in the 1848 revolution, (he was a Saint-Simonist and exponent of Pierre Leroux, 1797–1871) was forced into exile in 1849.
+He returned in 1859, continuing to write under the government of Second Empire.
+After living in London, Brussels and in Switzerland, he returned in 1859, continuing to write under the government of Second Empire (1851-70).
+In 1855, he began using the Dutch-sounding pseudonym "Willem Bürger," focusing his writing on northern European art.
+An active archival researcher and connoisseur, he is credited with the rediscovery of Johannes Vermeer and significant re-evaluations of of other seventeenth-century Dutch artists, including Frans Hals.

 His criticism derided French baroque painting as too heavily influenced by Italy, terming it as inauthentic of a national identity.
-He lauded Dutch 17th-century naturalism and what has subsequently come to be seen as the acme of Netherlandish painting, the art of the Dutch Republic.
+He lauded Dutch seventeenth-century naturalism and what has subsequently come to be seen as the acme of Netherlandish painting, the art of the Dutch Republic.
 It's direct appeal to simple human virtues, he declared made it an art for the people ("l'art pour l'homme").
 He continued to deplore the dark history painting of the Academie and the Second Empire, particularly that of Jean-Léon Gérôme and Alexandre Cabanel, in favor of Realism painter such as Gustave Courbet (his favorite), Jean-François Millet, and the Impressionists Edouard Manet, Claude Monet, and Auguste Renoir.
 As early as 1860, Thoré began purchasing Vermeer paintings.
-A Lady Standing at the Virginal (1672-73, National Gallery, London) was acquired sometime before 1876, Woman with a Pearl Necklace (1664, Berlin, Gemäldegalerie) was bought from Henry Grevedon in June 1866.
-A Lady Seated at the Virginal (1675, National Gallery, London) was purchased for a mere 2,000 francs in 1867.
-The sale of his collection by in 1892 brought the Vermeer's and other works into more public collections.
+A Lady Standing at a Virginal (1672–1673, National Gallery, London) was acquired sometime before 1876, Woman with a Pearl Necklace (1664, Berlin, Gemäldegalerie) was bought from Henry Grevedon in June 1866.
+A Lady Seated at a Virginal (1675, National Gallery, London) was purchased for a mere 2,000 francs in 1867.
+The sale of his collection by in 1892 brought the Vermeers and other works into more public collections.from:

 Dictionary of Art Historians